Cumbre Kids values: a message for parents about our children's content

 Is it presented in a way that’s proportional to its importance in the episode? (do not allow it to distract disproportionately)

 Sometimes we make mistakes, and we try to learn from them.
-Other times, we have to make difficult decisions between conflicting values.
-And we do the best we can.
+Other times, we have to make difficult decisions between conflicting values, and we do the best we can.

 Sincerely,